jradxl/podman-4-ubuntu/README.md

 On Ubuntu Jammy the version in the package archive is v3, on Lunar and Mantic it is 4.3 and on Ubuntu Noble it is 4.9.3
 At time of updating this project, PODMON is 5.5.0

-Both podman ROOTFULL and ROOTLESS are supported.
+Both podman ROOTFUL and ROOTLESS are supported.
 I have found it's better to install all binaries and config files as SUDO/ROOT.

 To avoid confusions, ensure PODMAN and all helper binaries from Ubuntu Packages are remove from root, i.e `apt purge` etc..